Online Dynamic Programming: Online Dynamic Programming with Multipaths

 \section{Online Dynamic Programming with Multipaths}

-We consider the problem of repeatedly solving a variant of the same dynamic programming problem in successive trials.
-We will use our definition of $k$-DAGs to describe a certain type of dynamic programming problem.
+We consider the combinatorial online learning problems whose offline optimization problem can be solved efficiently via a dynamic programming algorithm defined by an arbitrary min-sum recurrence.
+This is equivalent to repeatedly solving a variant of the same min-sum dynamic programming problem in successive trials.

+We will use our definition of multi-DAG (see Definition~\ref{def:multidag}) to describe a representation of the dynamic programming problem.
 The vertex set $V$ is a set of subproblems to be solved.
-The source node $s \in V$ is the final subproblem.
+The source node $s \in V$ is the ``complete subproblem'' (i.e.~the original problem).
 The sink nodes $\Tcal\subset V$ are the base subproblems.
-An edge from a node $v$ to another node $v'$ means that subproblem $v$ may recurse on $v'$.
-We assume a non-base subproblem $v$ always breaks into exactly $k$ smaller subproblems.
-A step of the dynamic programming recursion is thus represented by a $k$-multiedge.
-We assume the sets of $k$ subproblems between possible recursive calls at a node are disjoint.
-This corresponds to the fact that the choice of multiedges at a node partitions the edge set leaving that node.
+A multiedge from a node $v \in V$ to a set of nodes $U \subset V$ means that a solution to the subproblem $v$ may use solutions to the (smaller) subproblems in $U$.
+Denote the set of all multiedges by $M$.
+A step of the dynamic programming recursion is thus represented by a multiedge.
+Denote the constructed directed multigraph by $\Hcal = (V,M)$.
+A subproblem is never solved more than once in a dynamic programming.
+Therefore base directed graph $\Bcal(\Hcal)$ is acyclic and $\Hcal$ is a multi-DAG.

 There is a loss associated with any sink node in $\Tcal$.
-Also with the recursions at the internal node $v$ a local loss will be added to the loss of the subproblems that depends on $v$ and the chosen $k$-multiedge leaving $v$.
-Recall that $M_v$ is the set of multiedges leaving $v$.
-We can handle the following type of ``min-sum'' recurrences:
+Also with the recursions at the internal node $v$ a local loss will be added to the loss of the subproblems that depends on $v$ and the chosen multiedge $m \in M_v^\text{(out)}$ leaving $v$.
+We can handle arbitrary ``min-sum'' recurrences:

-The problem of repeatedly solving such a dynamic programming problem over trials now becomes the problem of online learning of $k$-multipaths in this $k$-DAG.
-Note that due to the correctness of the dynamic programming, every possible solution to the dynamic programming can be encoded as a $k$-multipath in the $k$-DAG and vice versa.
+The problem of repeatedly solving an arbitrary min-sum dynamic programming problem over trials now becomes online learning of multipaths in $\Hcal$.
+Note that due to the correctness of the dynamic programming, every possible solution to the dynamic programming can be encoded as a multipath in $\Hcal$ and vice versa.